judypatoodie/bloc-chat/README.md

 4. run `npm start` to start your application<br>
 5. Your browser should open up a window with your application running<br>

+## Future Enhancements

+- Add ability to edit chat messages
+- Add user permission roles to validate actions
+- Add ability to delete chat rooms as an Admin
+- Have default Guest username include a number that increments as each new guest uses the application